OctopusDeploy/blog/blog/2021-10/importing-deploying-your-first-octopus-project/index.md

 Resource permissions ensure your registered app has permission to work with your Azure resources.

 1. In the Azure portal navigate to **Resource groups** and select the resource group(s) that you want the registered app to access.
-If a resource group doesn't exist, create one by going to **Home > Resource groups > Create**.
+If a resource group doesn't exist, create one by going to **Home**, then **Resource groups**, then select **Create**.
 After it's created, take note of the Azure subscription ID of the resource group.
 2. Click the **Access control (IAM)** option.
 Under **Role assignments**, if your app isn't listed, click **Add role assignment**.
 Select the appropriate role (**Contributor** is a common option) and search for your new application name.
 Select it from the search results, then click **Save**.

 The next step is setting up an [Azure web application](#web-application-setup) and configuring its properties.